dutchLuck/ihad/README.md

 ```
 format-hex yourFile   (Windows Power Shell)
 ```

+With so many well established utilites to dump a file, why bother to create another?
+Well... the output of ihad is somewhat cleaner (i.e. just a space between columns in the default output) than the output from the utility programs mentioned above.

 The ihad command has a number of options which are outlined in the useage information.